icopy-site/awesome/docs/awesome/awesome-mqtt.md

 * [mqtt-prometheus-message-exporter](https://github.com/tg44/mqtt-prometheus-message-exporter) - A small service which will convert mqtt messages to prometheus metrics.
 * [mqtt-svg-dash](https://github.com/jpmens/mqtt-svg-dash) - Subscribe to MQTT, extract JSON from a message and make lights blink on an SVG page.
 * [mqtt2highcharts](https://github.com/matbor/mqtt2highcharts) - Plotting live numbered data from a subscribed MQTT topic using Highcharts.
+* [MYHELLOIOT](https://adrianromero.github.io/myhelloiot/) - MYHELLOIOT is a MQTT dashboard application inspired in my other MQTT project HelloIoT.
 * [node-red-dashboard](https://github.com/node-red/node-red-dashboard) - A dashboard UI for Node-RED.
+* [PlotJuggler](https://github.com/facontidavide/PlotJuggler) - PlotJuggler is a tool to visualize time series (from sources such as: MQTT, Websockets, ZeroMQ, UDP, etc., supports data formats such as JSON, CBOR, BSON, Message Pack, etc.).
+It is a fast, powerful and intuitive cross-platform tool.

 Other tools that can be used to create Visualization/Dashboards can be found under [Platforms](#platforms) and [Smart Home Integration Software](#smart-home-integration-software).